 Possible career pathways: childcare, dental nursing, laboratory assistant and TAFE pathways.
+The Science in Practice General course is inclusive and aims to appeal to students with a wide variety of backgrounds, interests and career aspirations.

 Excursion to Lake Joondalup (Neil Hawkins Park).